mongolab/mongodb-uri-node/README.md

 // Could be pulled from an environment variable or config file var uri = 'mongodb://username:password@host1:1234,host2:5678/database';

-// Reformat into a Mongoose connect string and connect() var mongooseConnectString = mongodbUri.formatMongoose(uri);
+// Reformat to a Mongoose connect string and connect() var mongooseConnectString = mongodbUri.formatMongoose(uri);
 mongoose.connect(mongooseConnectString);